High school all-conference: Tremper goalie Wajerski, Indian Trail's Wilhelmson named conference players of the year

 Wajerski led five Trojans on the Southeast Conference fall all-conference squad, taking conference player of the year honors.

-Here are other area student-athletes featured on the SEC fall all-conference teams:
+Here are other area student-athletes featured on the Southeast Conference fall all-conference teams:

 People are also reading…

-First team - Mason Runyard, KB.
+First team — Mason Runyard, Bradford.
 Adam Hatch, Indian Trail.
-Carlos Manjarrez, IT.
-Guilherme Soares Santos, IT.
-Second team - Cal Adamczyk, KT.
-Mason Wtorkowski, IT.
-David Chon, IT.
-Honorable mention - Bradford: Dylan Rosales, Jordan Manjarrez, Gustavo Sandoval.
-IT: Angel Barreno, Alec Schires, Isaiah Harp.
+Carlos Manjarrez, Indian Trail.
+Guilherme Soares Santos, Indian Trail.

+Second team — Cal Adamczyk, Tremper.
+Mason Wtorkowski, Indian Trail.
+David Chon, Indian Trail.

+Honorable mention — Bradford: Dylan Rosales, Jordan Manjarrez and Gustavo Sandoval.
+Indian Trail: Angel Barreno, Alec Schires and Isaiah Harp.

 Football